ktorio/ktor-documentation/topics/http-client_engines.md

 ## Native {id="native"}
 In this section, we'll have a look at how to configure engines targeted for [Kotlin/Native](https://kotlinlang.org/docs/native-overview.html).

-> Using the Ktor client in a Kotlin/Native project requires a [new memory manager](https://kotlinlang.org/docs/native-memory-manager.html), which is enabled by default starting with Kotlin 1.7.20.
+> Using Ktor in a Kotlin/Native project requires a [new memory manager](https://kotlinlang.org/docs/native-memory-manager.html), which is enabled by default starting with Kotlin 1.7.20.
 >
 {id="newmm-note"}